 Step-2: Review of Application:

-The Registrar of trademark reviews the application.
-The Registrar either accepts or refuses the application or proposes for modification.
-The Registrar might deny the registration of two grounds:
+The Registrar of trademark reviews the application and the Registrar either accepts or refuses the application or proposes for modification.
+Registrar might deny the registration on two grounds:

 - Absolute Grounds of refusal